Floorp-Projects/Floorp/docs/setup/configuring_build_options.rst

-There are many options recognized by the configure script which are special-purpose options intended for embedders or other special situations, and should not be used to build the full suite/XUL applications.
+There are many options recognized by the configure script which are special-purpose options intended for embedders or other special situations, and should not be used to build the full suite/XUL projects.
 The full list of options can be obtained by running ``./mach configure -- --help``.

 .. warning::